Special note for applicants using

 Wilmington, NC 28403-5955

-For more details, see our FAQs at http://www.uncw.edu/writers/mfa/faqpros.html.
+For more details, see our FAQs at uncw.edu/writers/mfa/faqprospective.

-If you have questions about the application process after reviewing the FAQs for prospective students, please contact Lisa Bertini, MFA Program Assistant, at bertinil@uncw.edu or 910.962.3070, through December 19.
-(Holiday break follows and the university will be closed.)
+If you have questions about the application process after reviewing the FAQs for prospective students, please contact Lisa Bertini, MFA Program Assistant, at bertinil@uncw.edu or 910.962.3070.
+(UNCW will be closed during winter break, generally Dec 23-Jan 1.)

 To contact the UNCW Graduate School:

-(Note: To check the status of your application or to request confirmation of receipt of application materials, see http://uncw.edu/gradschool/admissions/checkstatus.html.
-To address missing items in your application, please see the instructions at http://www.uncw.edu/gradschool/missingitems.html.)
+(Note: To check the status of your application or to request confirmation of receipt of application materials, see uncw.edu/gradschool/admissions/checkstatus.
+To address missing items in your application, please see the instructions at uncw.edu/gradschool/missingitems.)
 If you are having trouble with any part of the online application, please refer to the technical support options available through the application system.
-If you still need help resolving your issue you may contact Kimberly Goerne in the Graduate School at goernek@uncw.edu.
-Delays in response time should be expected, though the Graduate School will do their best to assist you with your application.
+If you still need help resolving your issue you may contact the Graduate School at gradschool@uncw.edu.

 Be sure to review the Getting Started section of the Graduate School website for a step-by-step guide to applying for admission.
 Many of your questions will be answered there.